ruymanengithub/vison/docs/cookbook.rst

 This indicates both that the command “vison_run” which executes the pipeline is accessible, and that we’re using the pipeline installed in euclid_caldata06/data06/SOFTWARE_LITE, as we should.

+Note: the copy of the pipeline may need an update in SOFTWARE_LITE.
+Check the version of the pipeline you're using before proceeding.
+You can do this by running the command "vison -h" which will report some help and the vison version you're running (run the command with the conda 'vison' environment activated, of course).

 Data Checks / Analysis Work Environment Setup